roman-milk/roman-milk.github.io/dominican-slut.md

  "Do you want me to be a culo puta for white men and women?"
 I asked, looking at him.

  "Yes, baby, don't fight it.
 Don't feel guilty.
 Don't blame yourself for being weak," he said, "Be proud to finally allow yourself, for us, to be who we really are."
-Report_Story #2